1. An overview of the most common types of shirt printing methods

 8. T-shirts with multiple colors require stencils and screens for each color.

-Screen printing was once the most popular printing method for making t-shirts.
+Screen printing was once one of the most popular shirt printing methods.
 However, the time it takes to prepare stencils and screens makes screen t-shirt printing less cost-efficient than DTG for small quantities of shirts.
 Screen printing retains its value for large print runs of hundreds or thousands of t-shirts.

 Pros: